pococms/website/docs/technical-overview.md

 ```

 This specificity is required because Markdown by definition
-produces pure HTML with no classes or Ids allow.
+produces pure HTML with no classes or Ids allowed (Markdown
+and CommonMark don't officially support these attributes
+at the moment).

 The framework is optimized for quick development, and you
 can learn more at [Creating themes](themes-creating.html).